wonambi-python/wonambi/docs/source/gui/analysis.rst

 Phase-amplitude coupling (PAC)
 ------------------------------

-Wonambi's analysis console offers a phase-amplitude coupling analysis GUI that ports directly to the `Tensorpac <https://github.com/EtienneCmb/tensorpac>`_ package, by Etienne Combrisson.
+Wonambi's analysis console offers a phase-amplitude coupling analysis (PAC) GUI that ports directly to the `Tensorpac <https://github.com/EtienneCmb/tensorpac>`_ package, by Etienne Combrisson.

-In order to compute PAC, you must first install tensorpac:
+In order to compute PAC, you must first install tensorpac from the command line (PC) or terminal (Mac):

 ``pip install tensorpac``